damiencrone/quallm/README.md

 # quallm

-quallm is a Python library designed to simplify and streamline LLM-assisted content analysis tasks.
-It provides a flexible framework for defining, executing, and analyzing various content analysis (and similar) tasks using language models. quallm is built to work seamlessly with both local (i.e., on-device) models through [Ollama](https://ollama.com) and cloud-hosted models (e.g., those provided by Together, Groq, OpenAI, and other services), providing the flexibility to choose the most suitable option for a given task.
+`quallm` is a Python library designed to simplify and streamline LLM-assisted content analysis tasks.
+It provides a flexible framework for defining, executing, and analyzing various content analysis (and similar) tasks using language models (e.g., classification, scaling/scoring, summarization, and inductive and deductive content coding pipelines).

+The design philosophy of `quallm` is to abstract away the portions of content coding workflows that are typically of little interest to researchers (e.g., connecting to language models, passing data to the model, ensuring specific output formatting, parsing outputs), while retaining a high degree of flexibility, control, and transparency over the critical parts of the workflow (e.g., task definition, output specification, model selection, prompting). `quallm` is built to work seamlessly with both local (i.e., on-device) models through [Ollama](https://ollama.com) and cloud-hosted models (e.g., those provided by Together, Groq, OpenAI, and other services), providing the flexibility to choose the most suitable option for a given task.

 Key features of quallm include: